IBM/terraform-provider-turbonomic/README.md

 ## Building The Provider

-1. Clone the repository
+1. Clone this repository.
-1. Enter the repository directory
+1. Go to the `terraform-provider-turbonomic` directory.
-1. Build the provider using the Go `install` command:
+1. Build the provider by running the Go `install` command:

 ```shell
 go install